Plainview man shot in the eye one year ago still recovering

 He also said that his vision is deteriorating as he is blind in his right eye, and he is in the process of trying to get a surgery done to have the metal fragment, still in his eye, removed.

-The former state jail employee started his own construction business called Davis Renovations, with his business partner Rick Reeves.
+The former state jail employee started his own construction business called Davis Renovations, with a buddy of his.
 However, Davis plays more of a supervision role and still does not get to work.

 “It’s been really affecting me, my mental health,” said Davis, stressing that PTSD and anxiety are real.
 “I’ve gotten real broken down these last few nights.”